CsabaDu/CsabaDu.DynamicTestData/README.md

 ### Usage in xUnit

 However `CsabaDu.DynamicTestData` works well with xUnit, note that you cannot implement `IXunitSerializable` or `IXunitSerializer` (xUnit.v3) interfaces any way, since `TestData` types are open-generic ones.
-Secondary reason is that `TestData` types intentionally don't have parameterless constrictors.
+Secondary reason is that `TestData` types intentionally don't have parameterless constructors.
 Anyway you can still use these types as dynamic test parameters or you can use the methods to generate object arrays of `IXunitSerializable` elements.
 Ultimately you can generate xUnit-serializable data-driven test parameters as object arrays of xUnit-serializable (p.e. intristic) elements.

 The individual test cases will be displayed in Test Explorer on the Test Details screen as multiple result outcomes.
 To have the short name of the test method in Test Explorer add the following `xunit.runner.json` file to the test project: